bechynsky/obs_touch_key/README.md

 # Disadvantage
 There is no feedback from touch screen compare to physical buttons like in this [OBS Control Rig](https://github.com/ridercz/ObsControl) project.

+Arduino Leonardo runs on memory limit.
+If you need more complex functionality or more libraries you need to choose SAMD based Arduino.

 # Kudos
 Thanks to [ridercz](https://github.com/ridercz) to draw background for this project.